merenlab/merenlab.org/_posts/miscellaneous/2017-05-21-thousand-genomes-from-tara.md

 From the recruitment of reads we could determine the relative distribution of each non-redundant MAG in the 93 metagenomes, which provided assess to the niche partitioning of about a thousand microbial populations inhabiting the surface ocean.

-To exemplify the results, here I displayed the geographic distribution of the five most abundant MAGs in the TARA Oceans metagenomes:
+To exemplify the results, here's a display of the geographic distribution for the five most abundant MAGs in the TARA Oceans metagenomes:

 [![image]({{images}}/Figure_04.png)]({{images}}/Figure_04.png){:.center-img .width-60}

 Distribution patterns offered some valuable perspectives, and indicated that many genomes were widespread and occurred in multiple regions (explaining why we identified a non-negligible number of redundant MAGs).
 These results (1) stress the need to minimize the importance of the coordinates marine microbial cultures are isolated from (especially for the naming of new species), and (2) suggest that in many cases dispersal limitation does not seem to play a major role in the niche partitioning of microbes in the surface of oceans and seas.